Where to get tested for COVID-19 in Houston area

-Harris County has a total of nine testing sites at no cost.
+Harris County has a total of eleven testing sites at no cost.
 Fort Bend and Galveston County both have two sites.
 Most require you to pre-register, but there is no residency requirement.
 That means, you can drive in from a surrounding county and get tested.
-Here are the free and low-price testing sites, along with requirements.
+Here are the free and low-price testing sites, along with requirements as compiled by ABC13.

 City of Houston